xinli2/madibs/README.md

 You are required to create the game portion of the project using the MVC architectural pattern.
 You must have the following 3 classes:

-1.聽聽聽聽聽聽聽Madlibs聽鈥� This is the main class.
+1.Madlibs This is the main class.
 When run, the game will begin,similarly to how a new game of Mastermind was played in the previousproject.

-2.聽聽聽聽聽聽聽MadlibsController聽鈥� This class contains all of the stringreplacement logic, all methods must be useful to the view, but notactually contain any code that prints to the console.
+2.MadlibsController This class contains all of the stringreplacement logic, all methods must be useful to the view, but notactually contain any code that prints to the console.

-3.聽聽聽聽聽聽聽MadlibsModel聽鈥� This class contains all of the data used torepresent the Madlibs game.
-In specific, you will need to store the Map ofempty spaces (and their according part of speech) to words. 聽
+3.MadlibsModel This class contains all of the data used torepresent the Madlibs game.
+In specific, you will need to store the Map ofempty spaces (and their according part of speech) to words.

 ListMap